kaspar030/please/README.md

 In this mode, the piped input is passed to the LLM, together with the **please** command line as instruction.

+This can be used from inside (Neo)Vim: just mark some text with v/V, then pipe through **please** like "!please complete this".

 # Installation

     cargo install --git https://github.com/kaspar030/please

+Make sure to set your OpenAI API key:

+    export OPENAI_KEY=sk-....

 # License

-laze is licensed under the terms of the Apache License (Version 2.0).
+please is licensed under the terms of the Apache License (Version 2.0).